Rear brake shoes change on Austin Mini

 •

-Screw in the adjustment screw until the drum is completely blocked (2nd photo).
+Screw in the brake adjuster screw until the drum is completely blocked (2nd photo).

 •